City Guide for: Stockholm, Sweden

 Drottningholm Palace

-Drottningholm Palace Explore Drottningholm Palace, a UNESCO World Heritage site and the private residence of the Swedish royal family.
-Wander through the beautiful gardens, visit the Chinese Pavilion, and admire the palace's elegant interiors.
-A boat trip from Stockholm is a scenic way to reach the palace.
+Drottningholm Palace Visit Drottningholm Palace, a UNESCO World Heritage site and the private residence of the Swedish royal family.
+Explore the palace's opulent interiors, stroll through its beautiful gardens, and visit the Chinese Pavilion.
+A glimpse into Swedish royal history and culture.

 Nobel Museum